tramitit/guides/en/poland/change_of_residence_notification.md

 ---
-title: "Change of Residence Notification in Poland"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: "Change of Residence Notification in Poland"
-description: "This is a simplified guide of everything you need to know about reporting a change of residence in Poland."
+- Poland
+date: '2024-06-07'
+description: Learn how to inform Poland's national registry of your new address.
+Procedure, required documents, providers, and key details for change of residence.
 draft: false
+meta_title: 'Change of Residence Notification in Poland: Procedure & Documents'
+title: 'Change of Residence Notification in Poland: Procedure & Documents'
-translationKey: "poland-change_of_residence_notification"
+translationKey: poland-change_of_residence_notification
 ---

 ## Description